McDonnell Douglas MD-90 in 1:400 Scale

 Phoenix Mould (2005)

-This mould also bears a very close resemblance to their MD-80 and so replicates all the same issues that that does.
+This mould also bears a very close resemblance to their MD-80 and so replicates all the same issues that that does, but is still ok.
 The nose is chunky and too round, the fuselage too level and the horizontal stabilisers seamed and too straight.
 It has been used for 7 Japan Air System examples showing each of the Kurosawa inspired colours and one Hello of Switzerland aircraft.

 Blue Box / JC Wings / Gemini (2008)

 This mould appeared in 2008 and it is the same mould that is still being used by Gemini and JC Wings on occasion.
 Blue Box made 5 models and it wasn't until 2013 that Gemini and JC Wings began their production using it, by which time they had upgraded the gears to rolling ones.
 Its a nice mould, though unlike Gemini's recent MD80 it has both a seam at the wingroot (though quite well hidden) and a seam at the tail top.
 Additionally there is a widening of the lower fuselage about mid-way between the wing and nose which though generally hard to see is apparent in side views.
-Overall it's a pretty good mould and recently JC Wings have updated it with added aerials too.
+Overall it's a pretty good mould.

-The latest pair of releases using this mould have been for a Taiwanese producer called Dream Air and use the aerialed version of the mould to depict a pair of Uni Air MD-90s:
+In 2017 a pair of releases using this mould were made for a Taiwanese brand called Dream Air to depict a pair of Uni Air MD-90s and were the first to use the aerialed version of the mould :

-Comparing the Gemini MD-80 with the MD-90 you can see the differences especially underneath where the seam line of the MD-90 is apparent:
+Comparing the JC Wings / Gemini MD-80 with the MD-90 you can see the differences especially underneath where the seam line of the MD-90 is apparent:

-Comparing the Gemini MD-80 with the MD-90 you can see the differences especially underneath where the seam line of the MD-90 is apparent:
+Comparing the JC Wings / Gemini MD-80 with the MD-90 you can see the differences especially underneath where the seam line of the MD-90 is apparent: